yog27ray/sqns/README.md

  If items that need to be added in the queue length is zero then next time listener function will be called wih initial pagination params.
 5. Cron Interval (optional).
 ```
-import { EventItem, CollectorEventScheduler } from 'ms-queue';
+import { EventItem, ManagerEventScheduler } from 'ms-queue';

 ...